-For musician Chen Wen-Ji, beiguan was a chance discovery that led to a lifelong love affair.
+For musician Chen Wen-Ji, Beiguan music was a chance discovery that led to a lifelong love affair.

 In a cramped room with no heating or light, I sat with my friend Mila across Chen Wen-Ji in an informal interview setting.
 Distant suonas (嗩呐) cut through the air with its uniquely loud screeching, gus (鼓; drums) and symbols beating in time to their rhythm.
 It was oddly comforting to sit in this small space as the music washed over us and the conversation enlightened Mila and I on the world of dedicated beiguan (北管) musicians – a unique cornerstone of Taiwan culture.

 Tracing its origins to the Qing dynasty, beiguan music’s purpose is theological in nature, invoking the gods and other deities for protection.
-As such, many beiguan musicians and groups are affiliated with local temples for practice spaces, performing only on festivals or holidays.
-Keelung’s beiguan music groups, in particular, are rarely cited, preferring the comfort of their temple, unlike neighboring city Yilan’s beiguan groups.
+Hence, many such musicians and groups are affiliated with local temples for practice spaces, performing only on festivals or holidays.
+Keelung’s beiguan music groups, in particular, are rarely cited, preferring the comfort of their temple, unlike those in neighboring city Yilan.

 Chen Wen-Ji embarked on his beiguan journey only after he had started working.
 A simple handyman at that time, he happened upon beiguan music and fell in love with the sounds.
 Initially, wary beiguan teachers refused to train him formally, and he had to sneak peeks at his teacher’s book containing traditional beiguan music pieces in order to learn.